 6. Make your “packages” into tangible products

-At Focal, we see this all the time with “headshots”.
-We get tons of inquiries for headshots, but every customer has their own idea of what they're looking for — and we have no idea what that is until we ask them a bunch of questions to figure it out.
-Some want an in-studio, shoulders up corporate headshot.
-Some want an on-location, shoulders up, corporate headshot.
-Some want a personal branding ¾ length casual environmental shot of them sitting on a bench outside of an office building.
-Some want a full length, casual shot of them strolling down the beach.
+At Focal, we see this all the time with headshots.
+We get tons of inquiries for headshots, but every customer has their own idea of what they're looking for — and it takes a bunch of questions on our part until we're able to get that vision clear.
+Some want the classic corporate look: in-studio, shoulders up.
+Some want an on-location shoot to add a personal touch.
+Some want a personal branding ¾ length shot of them sitting on a bench outside of an office building.
+Some want a full-length shot of them strolling down the beach.

 7. Offer transparent pricing

-I think this puts you at a disadvantage as more and more of consumer purchasing decisions are determined through their own personal research.
+I think this puts you at a disadvantage as more and more of customers' purchasing decisions are determined through their own personal research.
 If you don’t show any pricing, you are by default turning customers away who may have been dream clients.